SHAYS REBELLION

 This compilation has done a great job - Randy Browning, Northeast Performer

-"The best way I can describe it is a bunch of hungry musicians, striving to be heard, coming at you every three minutes or so" - Producer Mike Iacuessa, quoted somewhere.
+"The best way I can describe it is a bunch of hungry musicians, striving to be heard, coming at you every three minutes or so" - Producer Mike Iacuessa

 This is the compilation I put together which later led to the video on cable access TV which was honored as the most entertaining program in Massachusetts in 1998.
-Generation Man by Otto is pretty much just Aaron Spade and a drummer.
-You can hear he had recorded all these great layers but by the time he mixed it, I think he was too close to it and the tape he gave me was just a wash so I went to this studio he had in a shed next to his house and we twiddled dials on some kind of homemade compressor and it came out great.
+Generation Man by Otto is pretty much just Aaron Spade with Liam Hogg drumming.
+You can hear Aaron had recorded all these cool sounds but by the time he mixed it, I think he was too close to it and the tape he gave me was just a wash so I went to this 4-track studio he had in a shed next to his house and we twiddled the dials on some kind of homemade compressor and it came out great.
 Aaron was also playing with Philth Shack, their revolving bass player at that time.
-I know some of the younger punks on the Cape grew up idolizing them.
+They were an awesome punk band.
 Everyone could play and Tom Fettig could spew lyrics as fast as anyone.
-Hopefully I was able to capture some of that franticness with Long Night at the Y. Ghoul Squad was another band that I recorded the same day at Prophet Sound in Stoughton, Mass.
+Hopefully Long Night at the Y captures some of that franticness.
+Ghoul Squad was another band that came on strong live.
 Their song, The Saw is Family, got a lot of local airplay.

 86, 86